seanm603/seanm603.github.io/README.md

 This repository contains the source code for my personal GitHub Pages site.
 It is a simple HTML-based website showcase my interests.

 ## Features
-- Responsive design
+- Janky code
-- Easy to navigate
-- Clear and concise information
+- No information (yet)
-- Links to projects and social media
+- Links to projects

 ## Installation
 To run this website locally, follow these steps: